-Y4 Autumn Ancient Greece Vocab: civilisation, democracy, city-sate, govern, citizen, BC, Athens and Sparta Required prior knowledge Children should know: • Using timeline to place events in order intervals of 10/100year • Understand timelines can be divided into BC and AD • Uses words and phrases such as century and decade Definition of civilisation and achievements End point Explain that the Ancient Greeks made many contributions to Western Civilisation such as architecture, philosophy, art, maths, science and technology It was made up of a series of independent city-states such as Athens and Sparta.
+Y4 Autumn Ancient Greece Vocab: civilisation, democracy, city-sate, What did the Greeks do for us? govern, citizen, BC, Athens and Sparta Required prior knowledge Children should know: • Using timeline to place events in order intervals of 10/100year • Understand timelines can be divided into BC and AD • Uses words and phrases such as century and decade Definition of civilisation and achievements Explain that the Ancient Greeks made many contributions to Western Civilisation such as architecture, philosophy, art, maths, science and technology It was made up of a series of independent city-states such as Athens and Sparta.
 Although Ancient Greece was made up of many separate states, they all shared a similar culture, with common Gods, myths and the Olympic Games.
 Democracy also had its origins in Ancient Greece.
-Spring Maya Civilisation (classic period) Vocab: Mesoamerica, temples, pyramids, astronomy and currency Required prior knowledge Children should know: Definition of civilisation, achievements and pyramids A knowledge and understanding of another Ancient civilisation such as Ancient Egypt End point Explain that the Mayas believed in three realms - heaven, earth and the underworld.
+Spring Maya Civilisation Vocab: Mesoamerica, temples, pyramids, What was life like at the height of Mayan astronomy and currency Civilization?
+(Classic period) Required prior knowledge Children should know: Definition of civilisation, achievements and pyramids A knowledge and understanding of another ancient civilisation such as Ancient Egypt End point Explain that the Mayas believed in three realms - heaven, earth and the underworld.
 Explain Maya civilisation did not abruptly collapse, it was a slow decline.
 The Mayas created spectacular temples and pyramids without the use of metal tools and wheels.
 The Ancient Maya lived in an area called Mesoamerica.
 The Maya developed accurate calendars by using astronomy and mathematics.